You are viewing a story from harrypotterfanfiction.com

 ‘Well if you saw, then why are you even bothering to ask what happened?’
 I questioned, desperate to be left alone.

-‘Oh come on, we just wanted all the juicy details.
+‘Oh come on, tell us all the juicy details.
 What was he like, are you two dating, is he a good kisser?’
 Parvati asked eagerly, her eyes nearly popping out of her head.

 ‘Really?
 Was he that bad?’

 ‘Who was better then?’
-Lavender asked, her eyes narrowed at me.
+Lavender asked with an edge to her voice.
 Clearly she was thinking that I was comparing Cormac to Ron, which in actual fact I was, but there was no way in this world that I would let her know that.
 She was already shooting me daggers at every available opportunity and making a show of how Ron was hers.
 Imagine what she would be like, if she knew that I had actually kissed him.

 ‘No one was better,’ I said turning away from them and making a move towards the bathroom, hoping to escape the questioning.
 However what I was not expecting her to follow me.

 I pushed passed her into the bathroom.
-‘It’s just a figure of speech Lavender and if you must know, Victor was a better kisser than Cormac,’ I lied quickly.
-Well actually, Victor was better than Cormac, but Ron’s kiss was still the best kiss I had ever had.
+‘It’s just a figure of speech Lavender and if you must know, Viktor was a better kisser than Cormac,’ I lied quickly, saying anything to get her off of my back.
+Although in truth, Viktor had been better than Cormac, but Ron’s kiss was still the best kiss I had ever had.
+I would just never admit that to her.
+Or anyone else.

 ‘Nope, just the two of them.
-Now if you’re finished with your interrogation, then I would actually like to get changed,’ I said, closing the door in her face, glad to be finally escaping the interrogation.
+Now if you’re finished with your interrogation, then I would actually like to get changed,’ I said, closing the door in her face, glad to be finally escaping the endless questioning.

 I was still desperately clinging onto the hope that he would eventually give up.
 Any day now, he would see that I wasn’t interested.
 Ginny however was hoping for an entirely different outcome.
 She was on at me daily to give Cormac a chance and how he wasn’t really that bad and what harm would it do to just go on a few dates.
 She was beginning to really get on my nerves.
 I had never thought that Ginny would be one of those really irritating people that felt that just because they had a boyfriend, they automatically had to try and fix up all their friends up as well.